 For more on these and other events, please see the Events page.

-You'll find a review of the most recent issue of Smartish Pace and my long poem "On Hospitals" at the link below:
+You'll find a review of a recent issue of Smartish Pace and my long poem "On Hospitals" at the link below: